-The Climate Change Leadership Awards (CCLA), the first awards in Africa that recognise, reward, motivate and celebrate businesses, communities, youth, schools and individuals, have attracted significant sponsorships and partnerships in 2011 from some of South Africa’s leading businesses, non-governmental and not-for-profit organisations.
+The Climate Leadership Awards (CLA), the first awards in Africa that recognise, reward, motivate and celebrate businesses, communities, youth, schools and individuals, have attracted significant sponsorships and partnerships in 2011 from some of South Africa’s leading businesses, non-governmental and not-for-profit organisations.

-Chief among these partners are Global Carbon Exchange, South African Post Office (SA Post Office), Pick ‘n Pay, Talk Radio 702 and sister station 567 Cape Talk, ABI, the soft drink division of SAB, Avis Rent a Car, kulula.com, the National Business Initiative and the Carbon Protocol.
+Chief among these partners are Global Carbon Exchange, South African Post Office, Pick ‘n Pay, Talk Radio 702 and sister station 567 Cape Talk, ABI, the soft drink division of SAB, Avis Rent a Car, kulula.com, the National Business Initiative and the Carbon Protocol of South Africa.

-The CCLA offers prizes and awards recognising leaders in the field in South Africa to lead by way of example.
+The CLA offers prizes and awards recognising leaders in the field in South Africa to lead by way of example.

 Pick n Pay sponsors the Climate Hero Schools or Youth Groups category and R35 000 in Pick n Pay gift cards will be awarded to the winning schools or youth groups that show they have taken the most action against the impacts of climate change.